SitecorePowerShell/Book/modules.md

 **Note:** The *Platform* module is one you should avoid changing.

 ### Create a custom module
-Getting started with your own module is a short process.
+Getting started with your own module is a short process and something you should do for all of your custom scripts.

 1. Navigate to the *Script Library* item and *Insert -> PowerShell Script Module*.
 ![New Module](images/screenshots/library-createnewmodule.png)